17 screen printing emulsion FAQs to help you avoid stress!

 I also suggest using a smooth rounded edge scoop coater on these screens instead of the sharp edge.

-Many printers work in a room or basement with minimal to zero sunlight and use indoor lighting such as a fluorescent lamp or a yellow bug light.
+Many printers work in a room or basement with minimal to zero sunlight and use indoor, UV safe lighting such as a fluorescent lamp or a yellow bug light.
 Alternatively, you can coat your screens during the night if you don’t have such a space.

 Regular fluorescent room lights are fine to work under.
 Just plan your move with a purpose and don’t leave your unexposed screen lying around in the light.

-Nope, emulsion coated screens can last a few weeks with proper storage conditions.
+Emulsion coated screens can last up to a few weeks with proper storage conditions.
 This means keeping them in a dark room, dry and at room temperature.

 To find the optimum time for exposure, follow the emulsion manufacturer’s recommendation.
 If this does not work, using a Stouffer’s 21 Step Transmission Scale test strip or this free exposure calculator will tell you exactly how long you need to expose your screens to light.

-How do I know if I underexposed my screen?
+10. How do I know if my screen is underexposed?

 Bad things happen to good people all the time.
 To know if your screens are underexposed, look out for these symptoms: